datalad/datalad-catalog/README.md

 - create an issue describing the bug/feature
 - fork the project repository,
 - create a branch from `main`,
-- check that tests succeed: from the project root directory, run `pytest`
 - commit your changes,
+- check that linting tests succeed: from the project root directory, run `black .`
+- check that tests succeed: from the project root directory, run `python -m pytest`
-- push to your fork
+- push your commits to your fork
 - create a pull request with a clear description of the changes
+- check that all continuous integration tests succeed on the pull request

 ## Contributors ✨